samiahmedsiddiqui/http-auth/readme.txt

-=== Http Auth ===
+=== HTTP Auth ===
 Contributors: aliya-yasir, sasiddiqui
 Donate link: https://www.paypal.me/yasglobal
-Tags: Auth, http auth, authentication, http authentication, restrict pages, restrict site, login, admin, crawler, crawl, locked
+Tags: Auth, http-auth, authentication, http authentication, brute attack, brute-force, restrict pages, restrict site, login, admin, crawler, crawl, locked
 Requires at least: 3.5
 Tested up to: 4.9
-Stable tag: 0.2.1
+Stable tag: 0.3
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This plugin allows you apply HTTP Auth on your site.
-You can apply Http Authentication all over the site or only the admin pages.
+Keeps you to secure your whole site on the development time and admin pages from the Brute attack.

 == Description ==
 Enabling this plugin allows you to set up Http authentication on your site.
 You can easily set username and password for Http Authentication.